DylanAuburn/GeekSquad-SQA2023-AUBURN/REPO.md

 Shrey Patel:
   For my contribution, I provided script comprises two modules: fuzz.py and example_module.py.
 The latter defines five functions, including mathematical operations and string manipulations, each with specific error-handling logic.
 In fuzz.py, the hypothesis library is employed for property-based testing.
 Five test functions are defined, each targeting one of the functions in example_module.py.
 These tests generate random inputs to assess the functions' robustness and error handling.
 If an exception is raised during the function execution, a bug is identified and a corresponding message is printed.
 The __main__ block orchestrates the execution of all test functions, enabling automated testing of the functions in example_module.py with diverse inputs, revealing potential bugs in their implementation.

+  Jay Scott:
+  I worked with Shrey to test and verify the functionality of the previously described fuzz.py module.